Jae15/weather-forecasting-alerts/README.md

 ## Project Overview

-This project demonstrates the development and deployment of **time-series forecasting models** (ARIMA and Prophet) to predict weather patterns and enable **automated agricultural alerts**.
-Built using real-world data from the Michigan Automated Weather Network (MAWN), operated by Enviroweather at Michigan State University, this system supports farmers in making critical decisions about crop planning, pest management, and resource allocation.
+This **independent portfolio project** demonstrates the development and deployment of **time-series forecasting models** (ARIMA and Prophet) to predict weather patterns and enable **automated agricultural alerts**.
+The project utilizes publicly available data from the Michigan Automated Weather Network (MAWN) to showcase time-series forecasting and agricultural decision support capabilities.

+**Note:** This is a personal project and is not affiliated with Michigan State University or Enviroweather.
+Data used in this project is publicly available from MAWN and is used with permission for educational purposes.

 ### Key Objectives